File: the hypocrisy of sales in fashion

 Web

-You now know why there will be no sales at BonneGueule, and above all, why it is a good thing.
+Now you know why there won't be any sales at BonneGueule, and above all, why it's actually a good thing.

-But above all, I hope that this overview of the industry will have made you think and will allow you to consume better, from fashion to TVs, bicycles and furniture :)
+But above all, I hope that this overview of the industry will have made you think and will allow you to consume better, from fashion to TVs, including bicycles and furniture 🙂

-Note (March 22, 2016): The article caused a lot of discussion, and notably sparked television appearances.
-We recommend this report from France 4 which features Geoffrey (between 32min20 and 41min40) and completes this article.
+Note (March 22, 2016): The article has been widely talked about, and has notably generated TV appearances.
+We recommend this report from France 4 which features Geoffrey (between 32min20 and 41min40) and complements this article.

 Our items Related